GorillaStack Is Hiring Developers20 Jun 2018

 Like many of the AWS products, a good first step before getting into some of the deeper toolsets to solve the cost optimization challenge.

-More of a projection forward than a report of historical usage, the Simple Monthly calculator allows you to estimate charges if you’re looking to make changes over a range of AWS services.
+The Simple Monthly calculator is more of a projection forward than a report of historical usage.
+It allows you to estimate charges if you’re looking to make changes over a range of AWS services.

 If you figure out your projected use cases you’ll find the SMC incredibly powerful for estimating your charges going forward.